Wiffzack/Imtoolazy/README.md

 # Snort-Windows-Interacting-Tool
 A small program that converts the conspicuousness of the Snort log into Windows Firewall Rules.
-In the next version if some network problems occurs it should offer the user some solutions.
 It is compatible with py2exe.
 This is necessary because it is a simple alternative to get admin rights , which are required to add Rules to the Windows Firewall.